-The proportion of people who reported they felt unsafe walking alone in their neighbourhood at night.
+The proportion of people who reported they felt unsafe walking alone in their neighbourhood at night as measured by the New Zealand National Survey of Crime Victims 2001.

 People who said they did not walk alone at night were asked how they thought they would feel.

 Feeling safe is fundamental to wellbeing.
 Anxiety and worries about victimisation detract from wellbeing, and may cause people to alter their behaviour to avoid being victimised.
 This limits people's options and can reduce their freedom.
-People's subjective perceptions about safety are not always linked to the actual risk of becoming a crime victim.
+However, people's subjective perceptions about safety do not always reflect the actual risk of becoming a crime victim.